Young Dolph: 2020–2021: Retirement plans and top 10 solo album

 Rumors emerged in early 2020 that Young Dolph was considering his retirement from music in order to spend more time with his children, and was seen more frequently in Memphis.
 On his Instagram, Young Dolph wrote, "Highly considering quitting the music business because I really wanna be with my kids 24/7".
 During the COVID-19 pandemic in the United States, Young Dolph released the single "Sunshine" and released edited album covers of previous releases on streaming services to feature individuals wearing surgical masks to highlight and address the global situation.

 In an interview with GQ in May 2020, he was asked about his recent release of music, with Young Dolph replying "Man, my little boy wanted to hear some new music. ...
 I'll keep it real: I ain't really been on my rapper shit, I been on my industry shit, the big bro shit.
 I got a lot of artists, and I been dropping all my artists' projects, and they going up. ...
 So I'm like, 'Yeah, I gotta go ahead and give it to them.'
 I gotta drop it."

-Young Dolph's seventh album, Rich Slave, was released on August 14, 2020.
+Young Dolph's fifth solo album, Rich Slave, was released on August 14, 2020.
 It was preceded by the singles "Blue Diamonds", "RNB" featuring Megan Thee Stallion and "Death Row".
 Young Dolph explained the album's title, stating "It's the reality of being Black in this country".
 Rich Slave was Young Dolph's highest-charting album, peaking at 4th on the Billboard 200.

 On March 5, 2021, Young Dolph and Key Glock released the single "Aspen", and subsequently their second collaborative album, Dum and Dummer 2, was released on March 26, 2021.
 It is a sequel to 2019's Dum and Dummer, and combined solo songs with tracks featuring both artists.
 The project's cartoon artwork references Beavis and Butt-Head.
 The album was released by Young Dolph's independent Paper Route Empire label.
-In a review on Pitchfork, Nadine Smith gave the album a 7.5/10 rating, stating that "Dolph & Glock fashion themselves in the image of pop culture dunces even if at the same time they’re poised, extravagant, and immaculate—there’s a casualness to their rapport and respective flows that never announces itself too much."
+In a review on Pitchfork, Nadine Smith gave the album a 7.5/10 rating, stating that "Dolph & Glock fashion themselves in the image of pop culture dunces even if at the same time they're poised, extravagant, and immaculate—there's a casualness to their rapport and respective flows that never announces itself too much."